Peer Counseling Helpline

 Will I be speaking with a professional?

-The Peer Counseling Helpline is designed as students helping fellow students.
+The Peer Counseling Helpline is designed as students helping other students.
 While these students are not professionals, they do receive rigorous training in order to better accommodate your call.

 Can I only call about certain topics?